Kerry Gardiner is a specialist Employment & Discrimination barrister.

-Kerry is pragmatic and down to earth, tailoring her approach to ensure that the service delivered to clients is bespoke, meeting individual requirements whilst offering practical solutions to cases that are often complex and sensitive.
+Kerry is pragmatic and down to earth, tailoring her approach to ensure that the service delivered to clients is bespoke.
+She meets individual requirements whilst offering practical solutions to cases that are often complex and sensitive.

-- Acting for the Respondent, a care home, in a claim for whistle-blowing and constructive dismissal where the Claimant had raised concerns regarding the care homes practices to CQC;
+Acting for the Respondent, a care home, in a claim for whistle-blowing and constructive dismissal where the Claimant had raised concerns regarding the care homes practices to the Care Quality Commission.

-- Pallet Route Solutions Ltd v Morris ICR 394 - regarding the right to be heard following a default judgment.
+Pallet Route Solutions Ltd v Morris ICR 394

-- Symonds T/A Symonds Solicitors v Redmond-Ord UKEAT/0028/11/ZT - regarding findings of fact by the tribunal contrary to agreed evidence
+Regarding findings of fact by the tribunal contrary to agreed evidence.